-The prevention and well-being focus within the Council has allowed assets such as community centres, to re-design the service model so that they now offer a wider range of services that support better physical health and emotional well-being.
+The prevention and well-being focus includes "place based" developments where community buildings, places and spaces, have an expanded ability to meet needs and can support a wider range of services that support better physical health and emotional well-being.

 The positive impact of housing on standards of health and overall well-being is recognised as a key contributor to these key outcomes.
-The Council will work collaboratively with external partners providing responsive, creative and innovative approaches to prevent and relieve homelessness, ensuring accessibility to suitable accommodation with the appropriate support to meet housing legislation and Welsh Government guidelines.
+The council will work collaboratively with external partners providing responsive, creative and innovative approaches to prevent and relieve homelessness, ensuring accessibility to suitable accommodation with the appropriate support to meet housing legislation and Welsh Government guidelines.

 Empty properties are a wasted resource and a missed opportunity to improve well-being.
-The Council is committed to reducing the number of empty properties across the county borough and helping to contribute towards increasing the availability of quality affordable housing for sale or for rent.
+The council is committed to reducing the number of empty properties across the county borough and helping to contribute towards increasing the availability of quality affordable housing for sale or for rent.
 The additional wider benefits include improving the aesthetic of the local environment, creating training and job opportunities.